alcatrazEscapee/mcjunitlib/README.md

 serverTest {
     parent runs.server // This run config inherits settings from the server config workingDirectory project.file('run')
-    main 'com.alcatrazescapee.mcjunitlib.DedicatedTestServerLauncher' // The main class which launches a customized server which then runs JUnit tests ideaModule "${project.name}.test" // Tell IDEA to use the classpath of the test module property 'forge.logging.console.level', 'unittest' // This logging level prevents any other server information messages and leaves only the test output environment 'MOD_CLASSES', testClasses
+    main 'com.alcatrazescapee.mcjunitlib.TestLauncher' // The main class which launches a customized server which then runs JUnit tests ideaModule "${project.name}.test" // Tell IDEA to use the classpath of the test module property 'forge.logging.console.level', 'unittest' // This logging level prevents any other server information messages and leaves only the test output environment 'MOD_CLASSES', testClasses